jessepinkman9900/configure-ubuntu/README.md

 ## Getting existing Extensions & Settings of VSCode into repo

-> To make new settings stay with you, fork the repo and then commit changes after running this script in your forked repo
+> To make new settings stay with you, fork the repo and then commit changes after doing  in your forked repo

 ### Linux